ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/README.md

 #### commitlint

 commitlint checks if your commit messages meet the [conventional commit format](commitlint checks if your commit messages meet the conventional commit format).
 See also [commitlint - github](https://github.com/conventional-changelog/commitlint) or [commitlint](https://commitlint.js.org/#/).

+#### clsx

+A tiny (234B) utility for constructing className strings conditionally.
+Also serves as a faster & smaller drop-in replacement for the classnames module.
+More about it: [clsx - npm](https://www.npmjs.com/package/clsx)

 #### Workround